oroinc/documentation/crm/book/search.rst

 ~~~~~~~~~~~~~~

 Common database management systems like MySQL or Postgres offer additional
 indexes for fulltext searches.
+This index is initialized during application
-To initialize the advanced database index,
+install.
+You can manually reinitialize the advanced database index, though,
-run the ``oro:search:reindex`` command:
+using the ``oro:search:reindex`` command:

 .. code-block:: bash